sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 ![Figure 5](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/byu_plot.png)

 My visualization for today ranks the top 5 most popular fields people graduate in at my school, Brigham Young University.
-This simple bar chart ended up being surprisingly tricky to do in R, and it was my first time using the ggimage package to include an image, so I learned a lot.
+This bar chart ended up being surprisingly tricky to do in R because of the extra details I wanted to add, and it was my first time using the ggimage package to include an image, so I learned a lot.

 ##### Footnotes